An A to Z of science fiction fields of study.

 Art

-Science fiction is an art form, and visual art and science fiction have complemented and inspired each other from the beginning.
+Science fiction is an art form, and visual and science fiction have complemented and inspired each other.
 From cover art of Jules Verne’s novels and Amazing Stories to the mind-bending number of sci-fi-influenced artworks in existence today, to the contemporary music inspired by this muse called sci-fi, it is a shame art doesn’t feature as much inside sci-fi stories as science does.
-Film and television do combine the two formats (art and literature), a synergy that creates its own standalone art, but there are few stories that explore art as a theme or as a science.
+Film and television combine the two formats (art and literature), a synergy that creates its standalone art, but few stories explore art as a theme or science.
 How many authors pose the question, what is art?

 Science fiction, to me anyhow, is about exploring new concepts, and neglecting to explore such a vast aspect of human behaviour is always going to be a missed opportunity.
 As humans, we possess a range of sensors that can be aroused by art or information.
 Our eyes have pictures to lust over.
 Our ears have music to listen to.
 Our tongues have gourmet food to explore.
 Our skin has fashion; our noses, perfume and smell.
 Our inner ears give us balance, so is not defying gravity an appreciation of its beauty?